 Departmental Web Site Maintenance and Training

 Due to the large amount of diverse content on our web site, each MU Department or service that has content on Misericordia’s web site must have an employee designated to monitor and maintain that content.
 The Marketing Communications Department is not responsible for the day-to-day updates for individual departments’ web content.
 Most changes to the site can be done by departmental designees using MU’s content management system.
 Marketing’s Web Services will provide training on how to use the content management system and assist with advanced technical issues or direct the department to Information Technology for assistance.
+Failure to identify a web updater after multiple outreach has been made to leaders of a specific area may result in the removal of links from the website.
+Cases of extreme negligence may result in complete content removal from the website.
 Trainings on the content management system must be scheduled at least two weeks in advance.
 All content changes completed by individual departments are submitted to Marketing and IT for review prior to going live on the site.
 Changes are reviewed to be sure they conform to brand standards for graphics, formatting and messaging.
 Outside of regular, reoccurring updates, it is imperative that any department seeking to make major structural changes to the navigation of a designated area, must first contact Web Services to schedule a meeting.
 Major changes to navigational subpages can potentially impact web traffic and/or user experience, so reviewing a careful and well thought out plan with Web Services prior to implementation is required.
 Copy editing is a not service that Web Services or IT provides.
 It is the responsibility of the web updater to ensure that a submitted web update utilizes proper grammar and sentence structure in a way that is consistent throughout the site and accurately describes the event or new information in question.
 As there is significant daily activity online, Marketing cannot guarantee same-day service for web updates but will address rush requests when possible on a case-by-case basis.
 Most web updates are approved within 24 to 48 hours, excluding weekends and holidays.
 Projects that require technical assistance by Marketing or IT staff may take longer to process.
-Questions concerning the content management system should be directed to Steve Filipiak at 570-674-6713 or via e-mail at email@example.com
+Questions concerning the content management system should be directed to Steve Filipiak at 570-674-6713 or via e-mail at firstname.lastname@example.org

 The Marketing Communications Department oversees the University’s web calendar (www.misericordia.edu/calendar